My Custom Kali Linux Distribution

 I knew I wanted to create an ISO that I could use to install my system anytime, anywhere.
 It would be perfectly customized for my needs fresh out of install.
 Because of this, I started to look for ways of customizing Debian, Arch, or Manjaro.
 This led me to the Kali Linux live-build config scripts.
 At this point, I knew I had found my solution.

-Kali Linux is a rolling distro based on Debian and has great support from the Offensive Security team as well as an active community.
+Kali Linux is a rolling distro based on Debian and has great support from the OffSec team as well as an active community.
 I also found existing scripts for i3wm provided by the Kali team.
 This was my starting point.
 I started playing with the custom packages list and later on with some chroot files to be included in the ISO.
 In this process, I generated over 20 ISO images until I had one I was happy with.
 Even now, I am still continuing to improve on it.

-Let me explain how I created two variants of Kali linux–one with i3wm and one with Openbox window manager.
+Let me explain how I created two variants of Kali Linux–one with i3wm and one with Openbox window manager.

 Custom Kali Linux with i3wm or Openbox